Rotation Invariant Quantization for Model Compression: Empirical results

 To measure the resulting deviation by \cref{eq: cosine dist def} on a validation set as a function of a deviation requirement $D$, we use two types of calibration data: (a) three real images, sampled from the training, and (b) randomly generated data that follows the Gaussian distribution.
 In \Cref{fig:Cosine2Distortion} we present the deviation measurements on three models: ResNet-50, VGG, and ViT, where the identity line (black-dotted) is given for reference.
 As we see, even a small calibration set of three images (solid lines) is sufficient to predict the deviation on the validation set.
 Further, we see that the randomly generated data may not predict well the resulting deviation on the validation set, leading to either a less compressed model (ResNet-50 and VGG) or a higher deviation (ViT).

 In \Cref{fig:resnet50}, we evaluate the effect of RIQ on the accuracy and the inverse compression ratio (i.e., the reciprocal of \cref{eq:cmp_ratio}) for a pre-trained ResNet-50 model.
 Interestingly, the rate-distortion curve reflects well the accuracy-compression tradeoff.
 For comparison, we depict the accuracy-compression results of the \emph{Relaxed Advanced Pipeline} (RAP) method, \citet{pmlr-v139-hubara21a}, \emph{Outlier Channel Splitting} (OCS), \citet{zhao2019improving}, and the \emph{Hardware-aware Automated Quantization} (HAQ), \citet{wang2019haq}, which requires further training for fine-tuning.
-Indeed, RIQ provides superior results compared to post-training quantization methods, yet, falls short compared to HAQ.
-This is since retraining the quantized model creates a different model with a different rate-distortion curve, which is out of the scope of this paper.
+Indeed, RIQ surpasses other post-training quantization methods, yet, falls short compared to HAQ.
+This is since retraining the quantized model yields a different rate-distortion curve, which is out of the scope of this paper.

-In \Cref{table:comparison}, we compare RIQ to other relevant baseline methods on the VGG-16 and ResNet-50 models.
-In this table, we optimized the dual problem of the rate-distortion, i.e., minimizing the deviation (accuracy drop) for a given rate requirement (compression).
-Thus, the RIQ in Algorithm~\ref{alg: rotation inv} was slightly modified to obtain a stop condition based on the compression ratio rather than a deviation constraint, and then we measured the resulting accuracy of the quantized models for the VGG and ResNet-50.
-Noticeably, RIQ outperforms the baseline techniques, yielding better accuracy per compression ratio.
+In \Cref{table:comparison}, we compare RIQ to relevant baseline methods on the VGG-16 and ResNet-50 models.
+In this table, we modified RIQ in Algorithm~\ref{alg: rotation inv} to minimize the deviation (accuracy drop) for a given rate requirement.
+Noticeably, RIQ outperforms most of the baselines, as it reaches the entropy limit by the ANS.
+Applying ANS to other baselines, however, can only degrade their compression since they consider per-channel quantization, for which the encoding table overhead becomes significant.
+Further, applying ANS to their layers still degrades compression as the number of unique symbols per-layer is much larger than per-channel.
+Moreover, some baselines quantized both weights and activation to further accelerate the models.
+The contribution of ANS to RIQ is discussed in \Cref{sec. additional results}.

-Typical compression ratio and score degradation achieved by RIQ are presented in \Cref{table:typical} for a variety of models and tasks.
-Note that the constraint on the quantization output, in the form of a cosine distance in \cref{eq: cosine dist def} does not translate identically to the drop in each score.
-While the first is a general distortion metric, the latter is a task-specific measurement.
-Yet, in general, the scores improve monotonically as the cosine distance decreases.
+Typical compression ratio and score achieved by RIQ are presented in \Cref{table:typical} for a variety of models and tasks.
+Note that the deviation does not translate immediately to the drop in each score, as the latter is a task-specific measure.
+Yet, in general, the scores improve as the deviation decreases.
 To further assess the potential of RIQ, we evaluate our method on sparse models taken from the Neural-Magic\footref{NM}.
-Notably, the resulting compression of sparse models is significantly higher with relatively small degradation in accuracy.
+Notably, the compression ratio of sparse models is significantly higher.
+This coincides with the conclusion that pruning is substantial for good compression \citep{isik2022information}.